The 4 Worst Days to Travel by Car at Christmas

-In general, two days before Christmas and the day after Christmas are traditionally two of the worst travel days of the year and should be avoided if possible.
+In general, two days before Christmas and two days after Christmas are traditionally the worst travel days of the year and should be avoided if possible.
 Breaking it down further, you can expect traffic to be the worst during the late afternoon and early evening on the Thursday and Friday before Christmas in major cities since many holiday travelers want to get a jumpstart on their long holiday weekend.
-Since Christmas falls on a Tuesday this year, many other drivers will hit the road on Sunday and head back home Wednesday for their brief holiday getaway.
-Conversely, some of the best predicted days to travel around Christmas time are:

 Best Christmas Travel Days

-Therefore, the best times to head out on your holiday vacation are usually early morning (before 7 AM) or after the morning commute (between 9 AM and 11 AM) regardless of which day you plan to leave.
+If you're hitting the roadways on these days, the best times to head out on your holiday vacation are usually early morning before 7 a.m. or after the morning commute between 9 a.m. and 11 a.m., regardless of which day you plan to leave.
 Also consider taking alternative routes to avoid traveling through major metropolitan areas during those peak holiday travel times.
-If your schedule allows, you may even want to opt to leave on Christmas Eve or Christmas Day itself when there will be significantly fewer cars on the road.
-In fact, CityLab released a report last year stating that traffic congestion was lower on Christmas Day than on both the day before and the day after the holiday.
+If your schedule allows, you may even want to opt to leave on Christmas Eve or Christmas Day when there will be significantly fewer cars on the road.

 How to Prepare for Holiday Travel

-Once you’ve determined the best day to embark on your Christmas holiday vacation, make sure that your vehicle is ready to make the journey.
+Once you’ve determined the best day to embark on your Christmas holiday vacation, make sure you're ready to go.
+If you're traveling by car, always check to see if your vehicle is ready to make the journey.
 Follow these helpful tips so you and your family won’t get stranded at a truck stop in the middle of nowhere eating turkey loaf sandwiches and fries this holiday season: